Last Updated December 21, 2021

 - must have primary mortgage holders give written consent to take a secondary position to PACE loan in cases of default.

 The program will provide financing for projects costing between $250,000 and $10,000,000; larger and smaller projects will be considered on a case-by-case basis.
 The term of the repayment is up to 20 years.
 The Mayor is permitted to authorize the issuance of up to $250 million in bonds to fund the program.
 The National Capital Energy Fund has been created to serve as the destination of bond proceeds, as well as other federal funding such as Energy Efficiency Conservation Block Grants (EECGBs), which may become available to support the program.
-The commercial PACE program in the District is administered by the firm Urban Ingenuity.
+As of October 1, 2021, the DC PACE program has transitioned to the DC Green Bank.

 In April 2010 the District of Columbia City Council enacted legislation providing for the creation of a PACE energy efficiency financing program within the District for residential, commercial, industrial, and other real property.
 The authorizing legislation describes a wide variety of energy efficiency improvement projects eligible under the program, such as insulation, building envelope improvements, HVAC system upgrades, and lighting.
 The law also permits PACE loans to be used to finance renewable energy projects (details not specified), as well as any other “modification, installation, retrofit, or remodeling approved as an electric or gas utility cost-savings measure”.